What are Magic Mushrooms?

-- Psilocybin mushrooms have been used by many indigenous cultures to induce altered states of consciousness during religious rituals.
+- Magic mushrooms have been used for thousands of years by indigenous cultures around the world to induce altered states of consciousness during celebratory and religious rituals.

-- Mushrooms are either eaten raw, mixed with food, or brewed into a tea.
-They can be eaten fresh or dried for later use.
+- Magic mushrooms are usually eaten raw or brewed into a tea.
+They can be consumed fresh or dried for later use.

 What are the effects?

-- At low doses, mushrooms produce feelings of relaxation, not dissimilar to those of cannabis.
+- At low doses, magic mushrooms produce feelings of relaxation, similar to cannabis.

 - Users often report laughing a lot and finding things funnier than they would normally.